Treatment for Azoospermia may be possible if the type of Azoospermia and it’s cause can be diagnosed.

 - Assessing for the presence of correctable causes

 As a standard practice, one single report of Azoospermia cannot be considered conclusive and semen analysis has to be repeated.
 An abstinence of 2-3 days is recommended before repeating the test.

 The World Health Organization has given guidelines for performing semen analysis before labeling a sample as Azoospermic.
 Please ensure these guidelines have been followed at the lab where this test is being performed.
 The guideline is available here for the purpose of reference: World Health Organization.
 WHO laboratory manual for the examining and Processing of Human Semen, 5th Edition.

-If the diagnosis of Azoospermia is confirmed, the next step is to determine the type of Azoospermia.
-Few additional tests like S.FSH, S.Testosterone, Ultrasound of testes may be prescribed to come to this conclusion.
+The next step for a lab technician is to determine the type of Azoospermia.
+Your IVF doctor may order for few additional tests like S.FSH, S.Testosterone, Ultrasound of testes may be prescribed to come to this conclusion.